 - Build a tower using two blocks.

-- Feed hersself with a spoon and drink from a cup.
+- Feed herself with a spoon and drink from a lidless cup.